jairampatel/jairampatel.github.io/content/posts/2023-02-20-cold-starts-aws-vs-azure-vs-gcp.md

 ## Interesting findings

-* Even though my call pattern was low-volume (once per minute), AWS Lambda would cold start roughly once every ~130 minutes plus or minus 20 minutes TODO ref
+* Even though my call pattern was low-volume (once per minute), AWS Lambda would cold start roughly once every ~130 minutes plus or minus 20 minutes
 * For overall function latency, AWS, ~1ms,  was slightly faster than GCP, ~3ms, but both of them were relatively stable and not much variance.
 Azure took around ~8-10 ms to execute a hello world function.
 When looking at the p90 latency, AWS was consistently stable but GCP median latency jumped to ~45-50ms FRA, GRU, LHR, and NRT.
 IAD remained stable around ~4ms.
-TODO ref.
 * From a client-side latency perspective, GCP Cloud Functions were the fastest across all regions by 100’s of milliseconds in some cases.
-TODO ref There are many explanations for this:
+There are several explanations for this:
 * Server side latency - the time between when the cloud provider receives the invoke request to when the function is invoked
 * Network latency - The network hops from the caller to the cloud providers are likely different and could impact latency
 * Local setup  - In my simulation, I called various cloud providers from a t2.micro EC2 instance in us-west-2.
 The results could have varied if I used a different network setup or even a different cloud provider.
 * All 3 cloud providers are relatively stable when comparing overall client latencies.
-TODO ref.
 When comparing p90 client latencies, AWS and GCP were relatively stable while Azure’s variance was significantly larger in most regions.
 * For overall function and client latencies, Azure kept up with AWS and GCP.
 However, performance started to vary by orders of magnitude when looking at p90.

 ## Background